allegheny-computer-science-310-s2020/class_activities/a5_plant-classification/README.md

 ### Running

-To run the *face recognition* program in a docker container, run the following command, where `image.png` is the image used for detection.

-`docker run --rm -v $(pwd)/src:/root opencv python FaceRecognition.py --face cascades/haarcascade_frontalface_default.xml --image images/image.png`

-To run the *eye tracking* program in a docker container, run the following command, where `video.mov` is the video used for tracking.
+To run the *plant classification* program in a docker container, run the following command, where `dataset` directory contains plant images and their masks.

-`docker run --rm -v $(pwd)/src:/root opencv python EyeTracking.py --face cascades/haarcascade_frontalface_default.xml --eye cascades/haarcascade_eye.xml --video video/movie.mov`
+`docker run --rm -v $(pwd)/src:/root opencv python classify.py --images dataset/images --masks dataset/masks`

 ### Output

-The output of each program is stored in the `images/output` directory.
+The output of this program is stored in the `src` directory.